midnightntwrk/midnight-architecture/proposals/0022-cross-contract-calls.md

 The callback is given the called contract's address, the circuit name, and the arguments.
 It returns the return value of the cross-contract call, and collects the proof preimage that it needs to make the ZK proof.

+In order to perform a cross contract call, Midnight.js will:

+- fetch the binary ZKIR representation of the called circuit from the blockchain,
+- type check the circuit according to the ZKIR type system (unless we can ensure that only well-typed circuits appear on chain),
+- fetch the public state for the contract if it is not already fetched as part of the outermost transaction, and
+- invoke the ZKIR interpreter to execute the circuit, get the return value, and construct a proof preimage.

+Because an outermost transaction such as the DEX router's `exchange` circuit can make multiple calls to the same call, the Midnight.js layer will fetch a called contract's public state only once as part of the outer transaction.
+This is done both for performance and correctness concerns.

 ### Contract Interfaces

+To support cross-contract calls, Compact will have a new program-defined type of contract interfaces.

 #### Interface Declarations